-- Learn principles and techniques of effective persuasion
+- Learn principles and techniques of effective persuasion.

-WHO: People interested in learning how to more effectively use persuasion in their personal and professional lives.
+Who: People interested in learning how to more effectively use persuasion in their personal and professional lives.

-About the Trainer
+About the Instructor